arvidn/libtorrent/branches/RC_0_13/docs/manual.rst

 not be available from all trackers.
 If these are not -1, they are the total number of peers that are seeding (complete) and the total number of peers that are still downloading (incomplete) this torrent.

+``list_seeds`` and ``list_peers`` are the number of seeds in our peer list and the total number of peers (including seeds) respectively.
+We are not necessarily connected to all the peers in our peer list.
+This is the number of peers we know of in total, including banned peers and peers that we have failed to connect to.

 ``total_done`` is the total number of bytes of the file(s) that we have.
 All this does not necessarily has to be downloaded during this session (that's